Skip to On this page All posts

 Finished the migration script for the legacy database.
 Ran it against staging successfully.
 One edge case remaining: null timestamps need handling.
 PR will be up by end of day.

 That took about ten seconds to speak.
-Typing it — with RSI making every keystroke a negotiation — would have taken two or three painful minutes.
+Typing it, with RSI making every keystroke a negotiation, would have taken two or three painful minutes.
 Same information, zero keystrokes.

-Writing Style Presets for Different Contexts
+AI Polish for Different Contexts

 This matters for RSI because it reduces the need to go back to the keyboard and fix tone or formatting.
 When voice output is already close to what you need, you’re not adding correction keystrokes on top.